at01071988/OnlinePizzaOrder/pizza-app/README.md

 # React Pizza Store 🍕 🍕 🍕

-A simple front-end pizza store built using React, Semantic UI React and a dash of Stripe Elements.
+A simple front-end pizza app built using React.
 I did this project to get more comfortable with React.

 ## Features ✨